Service Center and Recharge Center Fees Procedures

 Example: Academic Units charging for copier and fax machine usage.

 Due to their smaller size of operations, recharge centers are not required to obtain administrative rate approval as documented within this policy.
 However recharge centers are still expected to use the same methodology established within this policy to establish their internal and external rates.
 Recharge center rates are also expected to be reviewed by department management as often as necessary to ensure compliance with this policy.
 Reviews should take place at least annually.

 A service center is an operating unit that exists principally to provide goods or services to KU departments and recovers more than $10,000 in annual operating expenses or the unit’s primary customers are sponsored projects or external customers.

 Operating costs are recovered by charges to those departments and entities receiving the goods or services.
-Service centers develop rates based on incurred (historical) cost and rates should be designed to break even over a 12 month time period (unless approved in advance by the Vice Provost for Administration and Finance).
+Service centers develop rates based on incurred (historical) cost and rates should be designed to break even over a 12 month time period (unless approved in advance by the Chief Financial Officer and the Vice Provost for Finance).

 Examples: Chemistry storeroom, Animal Care Unit

 An auxiliary service is a self-supporting entity that exists principally to furnish goods or services for a fee to students, alumni, or faculty and staff acting in a personal capacity.
 Independent boards govern auxiliary entities, and rates are established and approved according to separate policies and procedures.